 Written by Joshua Soto (SJC-LI Sports Information)

-The Golden Eagles will return to the diamond on Thursday, March 16 when they host Lehman College at 4:00 PM.
+The Golden Eagles will take on CCNY in a non-conference matchup on Tuesday, April 11 at 4 PM.
 Live stats will be available here.